 Gratitude is a personal practice that takes place internally.
 It can retrain your brain away from negativity and make you more aware of the good around you.
 So how can we take gratitude and give it an exponential effect?
 One way to make it active is by sending thank-you notes.

 I suck at improv.
 I’ve dabbled in it here and there, but I love it because it challenges me in all the ways I need to grow.
 I’ve been known to “prescribe” improv to clients, but they often don’t end up taking a class.
 The fear of looking stupid holds a lot of people back from even trying it.
 Improv offers a huge number of lessons about life and business.

-THE FAITH WARRIOR
+THE INNER EMOTIONAL WARRIOR

-THE SOURCE WARRIOR
+THE CURIOSITY WARRIOR